Dpkumar1/US_Restuarants_SQL_Analysis/us-restaurant-sql-analysis/README.md

-# 🇺🇸 US Restaurant SQL Analysis Project
+# US Restaurants -- SQL Analysis Project

 This SQL project analyzes restaurant data across the USA using a dataset from Kaggle.
 It helps explore location-based trends, average ratings by category, and pricing behavior.